codingforeveryone/READMEs/scope-and-hoisting.md

 Variables have local scope or global scope and all variables declared outside of a function are in the global scope.
 This means they are available everywhere.

 Unlike most languages which have block-level scope, JavaScript has what is called function-level scope.
-Variables which are declared inside a function are local variables (to the function they are in) and are only accessible inside that function or to a function inside the function.
+Variables which are declared inside a function are local to the function they are declared in.
+These variables are only accessible inside that function, or to a function inside that function.

 -